 You should initially address your complaint to the Editors-in-Chief (email@example.com) outlining your complaint, the issue number, page number and article headline and web page it refers to.
 Please give as much detail as possible.
 If your complaint is specifically for publication you should mark it as such, however this will not guarantee publication.
 Similarly, if your complaint is not for publication, you should indicate this also.

 The following complaints procedure will only be undertaken if the correspondence includes the name, address and contact details of the complainant; anonymous complaints cannot be accepted or considered.

-- All complaints must be sent either by post to our office address to: The Editor-in-Chief, Palatinate, Durham Students’ Union, Dunelm House, New Elvet, Durham DH1 3AN or via email to firstname.lastname@example.org, complainants must refrain from contacting other members of the Palatinate team such as section editors or individual contributors.
+- All complaints must be sent either by post to our office address to: The Editors-in-Chief, Palatinate, Durham Students’ Union, Dunelm House, New Elvet, Durham DH1 3AN or via email to firstname.lastname@example.org, complainants must refrain from contacting other members of the Palatinate team such as section editors or individual contributors.

 - Complaints cannot be considered if sent via social media or directed to the personal email addresses of the Palatinate team.
 In addition, Palatinate also asks all complainants to refrain from harassment or other threatening behaviour when in communication with the Editor and indeed any other member of the Palatinate team.